adidenko/fuel-plugin-detach-haproxy/README.md

 No need to configure plugin.
 Just assign `Haproxy` roles to needed nodes.
-If you're using it along with [External Load Balancer](https://github.com/openstack/fuel-plugin-external-lb) pluing for testing purposes, you aslo don't need to configure External Load Balancer plugin, it will be configured to use Haproxy node automaticaly.
+If you're using it along with [External Load Balancer](https://github.com/openstack/fuel-plugin-external-lb) plugin for testing purposes, you also don't need to configure External Load Balancer plugin, it will be configured to use Haproxy nodes automaticaly.